reinhart1010/nix/docs/en/common/transmission.md

 Transmission isn't a command, but a set of commands.
 See the pages below.
 More information: <https://transmissionbt.com/>.

-- Show the tldr page for running Transmission's daemon:
+- View documentation for running Transmission's daemon:

 `tldr transmission-daemon`

-- Show the tldr page for interacting with the daemon:
+- View documentation for interacting with the daemon:

 `tldr transmission-remote`

-- Show the tldr page for creating torrent files:
+- View documentation for creating torrent files:

 `tldr transmission-create`

-- Show the tldr page for modifying torrent files:
+- View documentation for modifying torrent files:

 `tldr transmission-edit`

-- Show the tldr page for getting info about torrent files:
+- View documentation for getting info about torrent files:

 `tldr transmission-show`

-- Show the tldr page for the deprecated method for interacting with the daemon:
+- View documentation for the deprecated method for interacting with the daemon:

 `tldr transmission-cli`